 A buyer in Cambridge can’t buy one of those homes even with a million dollars.
 He or she will need about 4 million and above.
 Anyone intending to buy a home will need to be making at least $300,000 annually and be able to shoulder about $70,000 a year in mortgage payments.

 Recent Home Prices

-Just recently, a five-bedroom house on Walker Street, built in 1880, was put up for sale for $3.75m.
+Just recently, a five-bedroom house on Walker Street, built in 1880, was put up for sale for $3.75 million.
 The owners renovated the home to give it a modern look and a converted carriage house was included.